Remember the last time you went to a lively dinner party? One with a mix of different people with plenty of interesting things to say?

 If possible, it’s best to offer sensitivity training before problems occur.
 Prevention is often easier and more effective than damage control.

-Want to learn more about creating a harmonious, effective workplace?
+In addition to managing diversity in the workplace, want to learn more about creating a harmonious, effective workplace?
 Download our e-book, How to develop a top-notch workforce that will accelerate your business.